oemof/feedinlib/README.rst

 If you do not have push rights, fork the project at github, clone your personal fork to your system and send a pull request.

 If the project is cloned you can install it using pip (or pip3) with the -e flag.
-Using this installation every change is directly applied.
+Using this installation, every change is applied directly.

 ::